-Spoilers For ‘The Young And The Restless: Chelsea Chooses Between Adam And Nick
+Spoilers For ‘The Young And The Restless’: Chelsea Chooses Between Adam And Nick

-Shocking new The Young and the Restless spoilers for this fall preview that Chelsea will make her choice between Nick and Adam.
-Soon, several different situations push Chelsea over the edge toward one of the Newman brothers.
+Shocking new The Young and the Restless spoilers for this fall preview show that Chelsea (Melissa Claire Egan) will make her choice between Nick (Joshua Morrow) and Adam (Mark Grossman).
+Soon, several different situations will push Chelsea over the edge toward one of the Newman brothers.

-Adam (Mark Grossman) and perhaps even Nick (Joshua Morrow) felt that Chelsea (Melissa Claire Egan) would automatically resume her relationship with Adam when she returned to Genoa City.
+Adam and perhaps even Nick felt that Chelsea would automatically resume her relationship with Adam when she returned to Genoa City.
 After all, before the cabin explosion, Adam and Chelsea were very much in love and had a wonderful life with Connor (Judah Mackey).

 However, Adam’s dark side is prevalent since his time away.
-Plus, what Chelsea felt for Nick blossomed into something beautiful before she ran last year.
+Plus, what Chelsea felt for Nick blossomed into something beautiful before she ran away last year.
 Instead of reuniting with Adam, Chelsea felt drawn to Nick’s steadiness.
 For a while, they enjoyed their life as friends, but recently, according to The Inquisitr, Chelsea and Nick crossed the line and became lovers again.
 Despite her reunion with Nick, Chelsea saw a few glimpses of the Adam she used to love when she let him spend time with Connor last week.

-Y&R head writer, Josh Griffith previewed the upcoming love triangle fall storyline with Soap Opera Digest.
+Y&R head writer, Josh Griffith, previewed the upcoming love triangle fall storyline with Soap Opera Digest.

 “Chelsea will find herself caught in the crossfire in the feud between Nick and Adam.
-Adam will push nick too far, which will jeopardize his relationship with Chelsea,” Griffith teased.
+Adam will push Nick too far, which will jeopardize his relationship with Chelsea,” Griffith teased.

 Spoilers show that Adam plans to use Victor’s (Eric Braeden) rare blood disease against him in an effort to destroy the myth of the Newmans.
 There’s a good chance that Adam also has some devious plans for Nick.
 Even though Chelsea recently allowed Adam and Connor to spend time together, the continued quest for vengeance against his family brings her a pause.